sylmarien/openstack-install-notes/Neutron.md

 11. Configure the Open vSwitch (OVS) service.
   1. Restart the OVS service:
     `service openvswitch-switch restart`
-  2. Modify `/etc/network/interfaces` to have only eth0 configured:
+  2. Add the external bridge:
+    `ovs-vsctl add-br br-ex`
+  3. Add a port connecting this bridge to the interface of the VM and change the configuration accordingly (connectivity is going to be lost, so make sure your are not dependent on it.
+Or run all the following command at once in a script):
     ```
-    # The primary network interface
+    ovs-vsctl add-port br-ex eth0
-    auto eth0
+    ifconfig eth0 0.0.0.0
-    iface eth0 inet static
-      address 10.89.201.1
-      netmask 255.255.0.0
+    ifconfig br-ex 10.89.201.1 netmask 255.255.0.0
-      network 10.89.0.0
-      broadcast 10.89.255.255
-      gateway 10.89.0.1
-      # dns-* options are implemented by the resolvconf package, if installed#
-      dns-nameservers 10.28.0.4 10.28.0.5
+    route add default gw 10.89.0.1 br-ex
+    ifconfig eth1 down
+    ifconfig eth1 up
     ```
-  3. Execute the following steps **on the core VM** (indications taken from this [source](https://fosskb.wordpress.com/2014/06/10/managing-openstack-internaldataexternal-network-in-one-interface/)):
+  4. Create the internal bridge:
+    `ovs-vsctl add-br br-eth1`
+  5. Add a port connecting this bridge to the interface of the VM and change the configuration accordingly:
     ```
-    #add all bridges
-    ovs-vsctl add-br br-int
-    ovs-vsctl add-br br-ex
-    ovs-vsctl add-br br-eth1
-    ovs-vsctl add-br br-proxy
-    #Create Veth pairs
-    ip link add proxy-br-eth1 type veth peer name eth1-br-proxy
-    ip link add proxy-br-ex type veth peer name ex-br-proxy
-    #Attach bridges using veth pair
-    ovs-vsctl add-port br-eth1 eth1-br-proxy
+    ovs-vsctl add-port br-eth1 eth1
-    ovs-vsctl add-port br-ex ex-br-proxy
-    ovs-vsctl add-port br-proxy proxy-br-eth1
-    ovs-vsctl add-port br-proxy proxy-br-ex
-    #Assign eth0's ip address to br-proxy
-    ifconfig br-proxy  up
+    ifconfig eth1 0.0.0.0
-    #Bring up the interfaces
-    ip link set eth1-br-proxy up promisc on
-    ip link set ex-br-proxy up promisc on
-    ip link set proxy-br-eth1 up promisc on
-    ip link set proxy-br-ex up promisc on
+    ifconfig br-eth1 10.89.211.1 netmask 255.255.0.0
     ```
-OLD VERSION (maybe valid when we'll have all the physical networks and IPs):
-The OVS service provides the underlying virtual networking framework for instances.
-The integration bridge br-int handles internal instance network traffic within OVS.
-The external bridge br-ex handles external instance network traffic within OVS.
-The external bridge requires a port on the physical external network interface to provide instances with external network access.
-In essence, this port bridges the virtual and physical external networks in your environment.
-  1. Restart the OVS service:
-    `service openvswitch-switch restart`
-  2. Add the integration bridge:
-    `ovs-vsctl add-br br-int`
-  3. Add the external bridge:
-    `ovs-vsctl add-br br-ex`
-  4. Modify `/etc/network/interfaces` to have the following content:
+  6. Modify `/etc/network/interfaces` to make these changes permanent:
     ```
+    # This file describes the network interfaces available on your system
+    # and how to activate them.
+For more information, see interfaces(5).

+    # The loopback network interface
+    auto lo
+    iface lo inet loopback

+    # The primary network interface
     auto eth0
-    iface eth0 inet manual
+    iface eth0 inet static
       up ifconfig eth0 0.0.0.0 up
       up ip link set eth0 promisc on
       down ip link set eth0 promisc off
       down ifconfig eth0 down

+    auto eth1
+    iface eth1 inet static
+      up ifconfig eth1 0.0.0.0 up
+      up ip link set eth1 promisc on
+      down ip link set eth1 promisc off
+      down ifconfig eth1 down

     auto br-ex
     iface br-ex inet static
+      bridge_ports eth0
       address 10.89.201.1
       netmask 255.255.0.0
-        network 10.89.0.0
       broadcast 10.89.255.255
       gateway 10.89.0.1
-        # dns-* options are implemented by the resolvconf package, if installed
       dns-nameservers 10.28.0.4 10.28.0.5
+      dns-search uni.lux

+    auto br-eth1
+    iface br-eth1 inet static
+      bridge_ports eth1
+      address 10.89.211.1
+      netmask 255.255.0.0
+      broadcast 10.89.255.255
     ```
-  5. Add a port to the external bridge that connects to the physical external network interface:
-    `ovs-vsctl add-port br-ex INTERFACE_NAME`
-  Replacing _INTERFACE_NAME_ with the actual interface name (in this example _eth0_)
-  **Note (usually unnecessary):** Depending on your network interface driver, you may need to disable generic receive offload (GRO) to achieve suitable throughput between your instances and the external network.
-  To temporarily disable GRO on the external network interface while testing your environment:
-    `ethtool -K INTERFACE_NAME gro off`
-  6. Reboot the server to apply this configuration.
+  7. Restart the VM to apply all changes.
+    `sudo reboot`
 12. Restart the Networking services (not needed if the reboot has been done):

   ```